 The beacon battery replacement interval shall be declared by the beacon manufacturer.
-At the end of the battery replacement interval the beacon shall continue to meet the required duration of continuous operation as defined in 4.5.1 after accounting for all losses in battery capacity over the declared battery replacement interval at ambient temperatures plus a safety factor of 65% applied to all losses.
+At the end of the battery replacement interval the beacon shall continue to meet the required duration of continuous operation as defined in 4.5.1 after accounting for all losses in battery capacity over the declared battery replacement interval at ambient temperatures plus a safety factor of 65% applied to all losses, except the loss due to self-discharge.